In mayoral runoff, Briggs stops accepting campaign donations

-A candidate for mayor, Keely Briggs has stopped accepting campaign contributions with a week left before her runoff election against Gerard Hudspeth.
+Mayoral candidate Keely Briggs has stopped accepting campaign contributions with a week left before her runoff election against Gerard Hudspeth.

 “As soon as we reached enough money that would keep us competitive, we stopped accepting donations,” Briggs said.
 “I have refunded some money and sent back some checks and made a request that whoever wants to support my campaign to donate to local nonprofits instead.
 They definitely need the money a lot more than we do at this point.”